This post will go through the best frosting recipe for cake decorating and exactly how to make a layered vanilla cake perfect every time.

 - As the cake cools begin making the vegan buttercream.
 For this begin creaming your vegan butter until pale then add the icing sugar and beat together for 3-5mins.200 g Vegan Butter, 400 g Maple Icing Sugar

-- Add the milk and maple syrup and beat for a further 2mins until pale and fluffy.1 tbsp Maple Syrup, 3 tbsp Plant-based milk
+- Add the milk and maple syrup and beat for a further 2mins until pale and fluffy.1 tablespoon Maple Syrup, 3 tablespoon Plant-based milk

 - If your sponges are not level, level the tops of the cakes first before layering to prevent your cake being lopsided.
 You can use a special cake leveller for this or just a serrated knife.